jkalbhenn/module.js/readme.md

 ``module.compat.js`` is like ``module.js`` but includes support for older browser versions, for example microsoft internet explorer before version 9.

 ## implementation
-module.js is implemented in plain javascript, ~1300 bytes minified and gzipped, and uses [ded/script.js](https://github.com/ded/script.js) for autoloading dependencies.
+module.js is implemented in plain javascript, ~11 kilobits minified and gzipped, and uses [ded/script.js](https://github.com/ded/script.js) for autoloading dependencies.

 - modules are never imported multiple times
 - dependencies are loaded asynchronuously